SingingStage/run-workflow/README.md

 ## Features
 - Dispatches a workflow in another repository.
 - Supports custom inputs and secrets.
+- Polls the dispatched workflow's status and sets the action's status code accordingly.
 - Easily configurable via YAML.

 ## Usage